 [Works by Chris Oakley] [Works about Chris Oakley]

-Steve "Prometheus" Hoey, The Shamen, is a man who likes to drive his Saturn S2 in the fast lane of life's tollway.
+Steve "Prometheus" Hoey, The Shamen, is a man who likes to drive his Hyundai Azera in the fast lane of life's tollway.
 Terminally whacky, Steve is the man of whom once was said, "Steve is a whacky guy".
 After Harvard and Oxford, Steve went into management consulting.
 He explains: "The AIDS risk and tougher laws are two problems that the modern-day vampire has to solve; in the first case, there is the golden rule: don't share victims , and for the second, management consultancy, as a form of blood-drinking, is perfectly legal outlet."
-After eight years of this leechcraft, Steve then followed his artistic muse to the California Institute of Arts, and thence to San Diego, where he now teaches harmony to surf dudes.
+After eight years of this leechcraft, Steve then followed his artistic muse to the California Institute of Arts, and thence to San Diego, to teach harmony to surf dudes.
+He still lives in the area.
 Music critics have noted that Steve's fecundity, copiousness, extensiveness, free expression and apparently inexhaustible faculty for the continual supply of generous helpings is by no means merely a feature of his poetry.

 [Works by Steve Hoey] [Works about Steve Hoey]

 Fiona "Countess of Auchtermuchty" Gregory-Smith, is a lady who likes to drive her VW Polo in the fast lane of life's motorway.
 Scandal has followed every step of her career as a schoolteacher, although many are the young ladies who are appreciative of the dubious extra-curricular activities organised by Miss.
 Miss is in fact now a Mrs., being married to an architect, and raising a family in Shropshire.